-If you select the 75-percent coverage level and enterprise units, your coverage will be 75 percent of your approved actual production history (APH) yield, the premium subsidy is 77 percent, and your premium share is 23 percent of the base premium.
+If you select the 75-percent coverage level and enterprise units, your coverage will be 75 percent of your approved APH yield, the premium subsidy is 77 percent, and your premium share is 23 percent of the base premium.
 For coverage levels above the Catastrophic Risk Protection (CAT) level, in addition to premium costs, administrative fees are \$30 per crop per county.
-Whole Farm Unit is not available for Yield Protection Plan.
+Whole-Farm Unit is not available for Yield Protection Plan.